lumusitech/backend-node-ts-clean-webserver-rest/README.md

 - [Dotenv](https://www.npmjs.com/package/dotenv): Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

 - [Env-Var](https://www.npmjs.com/package/env-var): Verification, sanitization, and type coercion for environment variables in Node.js and web applications.
 Supports TypeScript!

+- [Compression](https://www.npmjs.com/package/compression): Returns the compression middleware using the given options.
+The middleware will attempt to compress response bodies for all request that traverse through the middleware, based on the given options.